Worst-Case Services and State-Based Scheduling: Worst-Case Services

-Although it is up to the scheduler to determine the specific relation between $\bs{a}$ and $\bs{d}$, as tasks cannot be served before they arrive, the number of departures during any given period cannot exceed that of arrivals during the same period plus that of remaining unserved tasks.
-That is to say, for all $j\in\mb{N}$,
+Although it is up to the scheduler to determine the specific relation between $\bs{a}$ and $\bs{d}$, as tasks cannot be served before they arrive, the number of tasks served during any slot interval cannot exceed the number of arrivals during the same interval plus the number of previously unserved tasks.
+That is to say,